rahulnadella/ReflectionToString/README.md

 >*mutable.properties* -> This properties file contains the recursive property which is defaulted to 'true'.

 ####Test
 The test package consist of Plain Old Java Objects (POJO) that construct a model of how to use the Reflection based toString.
 The test class can com.test.mutableObject package and is called ObjectModelTest.java.

-In the ObjectModelTest consists of 2 test cases that using the toString to compare the various test cases that a user may encounter (recursive and non-recursive).
+>*ObjectModelTest.java* -> In the ObjectModelTest consists of 2 test cases that using the toString to compare the various test cases that a user may encounter (recursive and non-recursive).
+The user can use theys to see the suggested output of the MutableObject.toString method.

 License
 ------------------------------